claude mcp add claude mcp add ai-memory --scope user --transport stdio -- ai-memory mcp --tier autonomousSetup guide →

 # Custom GPT Action OpenAPI spec points to: servers: - url: https://your-tunnel.example.com/api/v1

-Any host implementing the Model Context Protocol v2026-04 or later auto-discovers all 26 ai-memory tools.
+Any host implementing the Model Context Protocol v2026-04 or later auto-discovers ai-memory tools — 74 advertised entries at --profile full, 7 at --profile core.
 No special integration required.

 # Standard MCP launcher signature ai-memory mcp [--tier <keyword|semantic|smart|autonomous>]

 Roll-your-own agents talk to the HTTP daemon.
-42 endpoints.
+89 routes (75 unique paths).
 Or implement an MCP host shim using the official spec libraries.

 # Python example import requests r = requests.post("http://localhost:9077/api/v1/recall", json={"context": "...query..."})